tildetown/rodo/README.md

 **Currently under development**

-You can try it out while it's being developed:
+You can try it out while it's being developed (note: it requires that you have Racket installed):

 `./rodo init` -> initialize rodo in your home directory by default